Latest Update: v2.2 of External Specifications

 The French government is introducing a system called the "Y scheme," which effectively combines several e-invoicing models.

-In essence, the "Y scheme" allows sellers to issue their e-invoices either through an intermediary (a PDP or OD) or directly via a public portal (PPF).
-The system will then route the invoices to the buyer and report the relevant information to the tax authority.
+In essence, the Y scheme allows sellers to issue e-invoices either through an intermediary (a PDP or OD) or directly via a public portal (PPF).
+The system will then route the invoices to the buyers and report the relevant information to the tax authority.

-There are three stakeholders in the "Y scheme":
+There are three stakeholders in the Y scheme:

-As mentioned earlier, the difference between PDPs and ODs is that PDPs are authorized to forward e-invoices directly to the buyer without using the PPF as an intermediary.
+As mentioned earlier, the difference between PDPs and ODs is that PDPs are authorized to forward e-invoices directly to buyers without using the PPF as an intermediary.
 Buyers can choose any invoicing supplier (PDP, OD, or the PPF directly) as their preferred method, and the PDP issuing the invoice on behalf of the seller will comply with this.

 Every PDP platform will support a set of standard formats to ensure seamless interaction with other PDPs.
 The buyer will specify their preferred e-invoice format for the supply of e-invoices.
 E-invoices can be generated as structured or hybrid formats, aligning with one of the three foundational formats compliant with the European Union's e-invoicing standard, EN16931.
 These formats include UBL, CII, and Factur-X.